 All locations are selected based upon the best time of year to visit the area, whether that is to see the best wildflowers, fall colors, or dramatic weather.
 We have done the research and planning to give you the best possibility of walking away with an incredible photograph.

 During our drives we will discuss weather, how to find dramatic light, planning, etc. This will be more than a photo tour, it will be a learning experience.
 Out in the field we will instruct you on the proper techniques to create sharp photos, balancing exposure, composition, focus stacking, how to incorporate movement, long exposures and more.

-The workshops are limited to 6 participants or less to ensure you get the attention you deserve.
+The workshops are typically limited to 8 participants or less to ensure you get the attention you deserve.

 We will provide you with an itinerary, but know that landscape and night photography is all about flexibility, especially being flexible to changing weather conditions.
 You will learn how to read the weather and select the perfect time and location based upon this.

 What about night photography?
 Most workshops will include at least one night of night photography unless noted otherwise.
 Again, this will be dependent on the weather, this is the advantage of doing both.
 If we have clear skies we can change our plans to shoot at night when clear skies are preferred.

 The 5 day workshops will be focused on one area rather than quickly moving from one location to the next.
 We will visit many different locations in this focused area.
 To understand the weather patterns in an area, you must spend some time there.